atomic14/diy-esp32-epub-reader/README.md

 - An SD Card - you can jury rig an SPI sd card using the instructions here:
 - [Optional] A battery if you want it to be portable

+There is an experimental option to use SPIFFS instead of an SD card.
+This will work, but some improvements need to be made to the way images are handled a particular problem is the 32 character limit on filenames and the amount of space available for SPIFFS - I've adjusted the partitions.csv to give as much space as possible to the SPIFFS partition.
+To use SPIFFS add a preprocessor define to plaformio.ini `-DUSE_SPIFFS`.

 # Porting to other boards

 All the configuration is in `platformio.ini` using pre-processor directives.
 If you do add a new board then please create a new section in platofmrio.ini with the appropriate pre-processor directives for your board and open a pull request to add it to the project - I'm happy to answer any questions on this.